 Solution 3 – Multi-Axis Inverter

-Lastly, the option of a multi-axis inverter which is scalable in the number of outputs both reduces redundancy of external components to reduce system cost and connection complexity as well as eliminates internal redundancies such that marginal cost of additional motor outputs decreases.
+Lastly, the option of a multi-axis inverter which is scalable in the number of outputs reduces redundancy of external components to reduce system cost and connection complexity as well as eliminates internal redundancies such that the marginal cost of additional motor outputs decreases.

 Additionally, modular power stage outputs can be matched to the exact requirements of the application preventing unnecessary oversizing or the need for parallel units.
 Lastly, consolidation also allows for a deeper level of system integration.
 One example is internal DC choke filters to mitigate EMI to allow for reliable system operation.
-Another example is an embedded application controller which can operate independently or in parallel with of the vehicle’s electronic control unit (ECU) to reduce serial communication bus loading.
+Another example is an embedded application controller which can operate independently or in parallel with the vehicle’s electronic control unit (ECU) to reduce serial communication bus loading.
 This also allows for system coordination between inverter outputs such as load balancing for prioritization and energy management.

 When comparing each EV inverter design for electrifying auxiliaries, it is worth considering the offerings in the context of a system, particularly the system layout and topology when multiple inverters are required.
-Comparing units side-by-side on cost alone ignores external components which add to the system cost, as well as the benefits of a consolidated solution which reduces complexity (which can be the source of other problems, such as EMI) and allows for further benefits of an integrated system solution.
-This is especially true as the number auxiliaries within a vehicle increases.
+Comparing units side-by-side on cost alone ignores external components which add to the system cost, as well as the benefits of a consolidated solution that reduces complexity (which can be the source of other problems, such as EMI) and allows for further benefits of an integrated system solution.
+This is especially true as the number of auxiliaries within a vehicle increases.

 Let's Work Together

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.